 should also be considered, but very few sites will have modified this file.

 We do generally recommend backing up the whole PaperCut NG application directory as a precaution.

 The important data directory should be added to the overnight backup schedule.
 We recommend a rotation policy that provides backup history enabling restoration ranging from one day to 6 months in the past.
 Backups should be stored on alternate media (i.e. not on the current server’s hard disk) and ideally some rotations should be archived off-site.
 Most organizations will already have a suitable policy and procedure for other important data and files.
-A suggested procedure is listed here.

 The Print Archive data in